-Submissions are welcomed for a variety of session types – poster sessions, facilitated discussions, panels, learning lab sessions, hands-on interactive sessions, MasterMinds, and lectures.
+Submissions are welcomed for a variety of session types – poster sessions, facilitated discussions, podcast recordings, panels, learning lab sessions, hands-on interactive sessions, and lectures.
 Think carefully and creatively about which session type would best allow the audience to experience, understand, and/or engage with your session ideas, principles, or strategies.
-Consider the lessons, take aways, and/or action steps that will allow them to replicate or implement session content in their own work.
+Consider the lessons, take aways, and/or action steps that will allow the audience to replicate or implement session content in their own work.

 Breakout sessions are 75 minutes in length.
 Poster presentations are 60 minutes in length.
 Chairs, tables, A/V equipment, and presentation space will be offered and arranged to best support different session types.

 Sessions are offered that target a broad array of disabilities, including autism spectrum disorder, sensory disabilities, complex and low-incidence disabilities, intellectual disabilities, developmental disabilities, communication disorders, and learning disabilities.